OSVTAC/OSVTAC.github.io/meetings/2017-09-21/minutes.md

 Member Kattouw reported he would be going to New Hampshire on personal business in the next couple of months, so if the Committee wanted him to touch base with the people working on their open source voting system, he’d be happy to.
-He asked if Committee members could issue “poll requests”.
+He asked if Committee members could issue “pull requests”.
 He asked what the term “re-making ballots” means (heard at the Elections Commission meeting.
 Member Bafundo explained what he’s seen in the LA process.